increpare/PuzzleScript/README.md

 ScriptDoctor
 ============

-Some new requirements for ScriptDoctor:

-`npm install openai`

-We made a single edit to `compile.js` to fix an issue importing gzipper, but we don't actually use the compressed version of the engine at the moment (the one in `bin`---instead just using the one in `src`).

-To run a local server we use `python server.py`.
+To install requirements: `pip install -r requirements.txt`.
+To run a local server: `python server.py`.
+Then, open the local IP address.
+You should see the PuzzleScript editor page displayed, and some GPT slop appearing in the PuzzleScript terminal and level code editor.

 The main function is run client-side, from inside `ScriptDoctor.js`, which is included in the `editor.html` (which is served by the server).
 This JS process asks for a game from the server (which makes an OpenAI API call), then throws it in the editor.

 Next: compilation, iterative feedback, playtesting.
 Also fewshot prompting.

+Notes:
+- We made a single edit to `compile.js` to fix an issue importing gzipper, but we don't actually use the compressed version of the engine at the moment (the one in `bin`---instead just using the one in `src`).

 PuzzleScript
 ============